IgnacioTejeraPicossi/AI-self-aware-agent/README.md

    ```

 ## Environment Variables
-To enable ChatGPT integration, create a `.env` file in the project root:
+Create a `.env` file in the project root with your API keys:
 ```
-OPENAI_API_KEY=sk-...your-key-here...
+OPENAI_API_KEY=sk-...your-openai-key-here...
+ANTHROPIC_API_KEY=sk-ant-...your-anthropic-key-here...
 ```
-If this variable is not set, the agent will run in local mode and provide basic fallback responses.
+If these variables are not set, the agent will run in local mode and provide basic fallback responses.

 ## Usage